TRT Haber

 TRT Haber (English: TRT News) is a Turkish news and current affairs television channel.
-It was listed by Anadolu Agency as the most watched news channel in May 2018.
+The channel had a logo change in 2013.
+Turkish President Recep Tayyip Erdoğan has described the broadcaster as a beacon of responsible journalism.

+Viewership and Trust

+The parent organisation of TRT Haber, the state-run Anadolu Agency, listed the broadcaster as the most-watched news channel since May 2018.
+However, this claim is not as clear-cut as later findings.
+The Reuters Institute for the Study of Journalism and the University of Oxford's Digital News Report 2026 and other media organs found that TRT Haber was neither the most-watched nor the most-trusted news channel.

 Radyo Haber

 Radyo Haber is a radio broadcasting news content founded by TRT in 2011.
 It was established after the establishment of TRT Haber channel.
 It was broadcasting Turkey's and the world's agenda 24 hours a day uninterruptedly.
 It started broadcasting again in January 2017.